donnaware/movidius_windows/README.md

-# movidius_windows
+# Movidius Windows
 How to use the Movidius Neural Compute Stick on Windows

 Yes, it is possible to use the Movidius Neural Compute Stick (https://developer.movidius.com/) on windows.
 The standard SDK for it is for Ubuntu or Raspian but with a little fiddling you can get it to work, here's how.

+This tutorial will get your stick set up on a Windows computer with the right drivers using a simple test program, the alexnet0.exe.
+To get other aspects working see, the various sub-folders in this git.

 ## Step 1: